Skip to main content

 Be aware that the school will likely require a doctor’s note.

-Keep backup catheters with a teacher or office staff away from their regular supply, just in case their daily stash gets low or runs out.
+Keep backup catheters with a teacher or office staff away from their regular supply in case their daily stash gets low or runs out.

-The school will probably have an option to store your child’s backup catheter supply in lockable storage, like a private closet, locker, or in the school nurse’s office.
-This way, if your child ever happens to use more catheters than usual during the day, you can both rest assured that there will be additional stock always on hand for them.
+The school will probably have an option to store your child’s backup catheter supply in lockable storage, like a private closet, locker, or school nurse’s office.
+This way, if your child ever happens to use more catheters than usual during the day, you can both rest assured that there will always be additional stock on hand for them.

 2. Make sure your child can follow their prescribed cathing schedule.

-Go over the routine for a few days at home together, and let them take over remembering to cath at the prescribed times of day with your supervision.
-This prep time can make your child feel more comfortable with their regimen while gaining a feeling of independence before they’re on their own during the school day.
+Go over the routine for a few days at home together, and let them take over cathing at the prescribed times of day with your supervision.
+This prep time can make your child feel more comfortable with their regimen while gaining independence before they’re on their own during the school day.

 A good way to set reminders is on a programmable watch or even on their phone